Mayo Clinic offers appointments in Arizona, Florida and Minnesota and at Mayo Clinic Health System locations.

 My name is Edward Ahn.
 I'm a pediatric neurosurgeon and I'll be working on the treatment, the surgical treatment of all neurological disorders of children here at Mayo Clinic.

-Creating us anastomosis is, as we mentioned, the early fusion of the bony plates on the skull, and it results in really abnormal shaped heads.
+Craniosynostosis is, as we mentioned, the early fusion of the bony plates on the skull, and it results in really abnormal shaped heads.
 And this can often be picked up soon after birth.
-And it's something that require surgical treatment.
-And the standard treatment has been an open Calvarial vault remodeling, which is still performed and is still something that I do personally.
+And it's something that requires surgical treatment.
+And the standard treatment has been an open calvarial vault remodeling, which is still performed and is still something that I do personally.
 And however, the concerns about that intervention are that it's very invasive for the babies.
-And the because it's so invasive involves along operation blood loss and long hospital stay.
-We usually wait until the infants are older, a typically above six months of age.
+And because it's so invasive, involves a long operation, blood loss and long hospital stay, we usually wait until the infants are older, typically above six months of age.

 There is another form of treatment that we offer and that is an endoscopic approach and that is a minimally invasive operation.
 But the key to that operation is that it's detected early and the procedure is done early.
 And with this type of intervention, the results can be good if not better than the traditional procedure.
 However, the benefits are that it's done through a very small incision and the operation is a lot shorter.
 The babies do not need to stay in the hospital very long, just usually one night.
 But the key is again, an early diagnosis.
 So we really encourage those who are on the frontlines of families and the pediatricians, the family doctors to refer the babies early if there's a suspicion for something like this.

 Mayo Clinic does not endorse companies or products.
 Advertising revenue supports our not-for-profit mission.